Entrees / Appetisers/ Lunch/ Recipes/ Snack/ Vietnamese

 • Fresh Herbs / Greens – The most common are fresh mint (regular garden mint is totally fine), coriander/cilantro, and lettuce.
 You might also like to include some bean shoots for extra texture.

-1. Grab a rice paper disc and rotate it in the warm water until all surface areas have been covered.
+1. Grab a rice paper wrapper and rotate it in the warm water until all surface areas have been covered.

 2. Pop it on your plate and top with lettuce, mint and vermicelli on the edge closest to you, then pop the prawns about 2-3cm closer to the top edge.